Posts

 Real-World Success Stories: PPPs in Action

-Seoul's Brave Bus (BRT) Reform
+Seoul's Bus System Reform

-South Korea's capital faced severe traffic congestion and air pollution, prompting the Seoul Metropolitan Government to reorganize its bus system in July 2004 under Mayor Lee Myung-bak.
+South Korea's capital faced severe traffic congestion and air pollution, prompting the Seoul Metropolitan Government to reorganise its bus system in July 2004 under Mayor Lee Myung-bak.
 The reform established central median bus lanes on major corridors and placed private operators under city contracts with guaranteed revenue.
 The ITDP has documented Seoul's model as an innovative approach to transit reform.
 The BRT system significantly reduced travel times and vehicle emissions, inspiring other cities to adopt similar reforms.

 London's Elizabeth Line